shwetajoshi601/customer-finder/README.md

 ```
 npm run find ../config.json
 ```
 Here '../config.json' is a commandline argument that specifies the path of the config file.
+If you are using the default config.json, you may use the same path.

 ### Output